Resolvent4py: a parallel Python package for analysis, model reduction and control of large-scale linear systems: Software description

-where $U$ and $V$ are tall and skinny matrices stored as MPI-distributed SLEPc \texttt{BV} structures\footnote{The SLEPc \texttt{BV} structure (where BV stands for ``Basis Vector'') holds a tall and skinny dense matrix whose rows are distributed across different MPI processors.
-The columns, however, are not distributed, and this allows for significantly reduced parallel overhead when the number of MPI processors is much larger than the number of columns, as is usually the case in practice. }, while $\Sigma$ is a sequential two-dimensional \texttt{numpy} array of conformal size. \item \texttt{LowRankUpdatedLinearOperator}: the linear operator $L$ is defined as $L = A + M$, where $A$ is itself a \resforpy linear operator and~$M$ is a low-rank linear operator, as described in the previous bullet point.
-An operator of this form arises in several applications and, if $A$ and $L$ are full-rank, then the inverse $L^{-1}$ can be computed using the Woodbury matrix inversion lemma \cite{woodbury1950},
+where $U$ and $V$ are ``tall and skinny'' matrices \revtwo{(i.e., matrices with much fewer columns than rows)} stored as MPI-distributed SLEPc \texttt{BV} structures\footnote{The SLEPc \texttt{BV} structure (where BV stands for ``Basis Vector'') holds a tall and skinny dense matrix whose rows are distributed across different MPI processors.
+The columns, however, are not distributed, and this allows for significantly reduced parallel overhead when the number of MPI processors is much larger than the number of columns, as is usually the case in practice. }, while $\Sigma$ is a sequential \revtwo{(i.e., non-distributed)} two-dimensional \texttt{numpy} array of \revtwo{appropriate} size. \item \texttt{LowRankUpdatedLinearOperator}: the linear operator $L$ is defined as $L = A + M$, where $A$ is itself a \resforpy linear operator and~$M$ is a low-rank linear operator, as described in the previous bullet point.
+An operator of this form arises in several applications \revtwo{(e.g., in linear feedback control theory \cite{natarajan2016actuator})} and, if $A$ and $L$ are full-rank, then the inverse $L^{-1}$ can be computed using the Woodbury matrix inversion lemma \cite{woodbury1950},

 \item \texttt{ProjectionLinearOperator}: the linear operator $L$ is defined either as $L = \Phi \left(\Psi^*\Phi\right)^{-1}\Psi^*$ or $L = I - \Phi \left(\Psi^*\Phi\right)^{-1}\Psi^*$, where $\Phi$ and $\Psi$ are tall and skinny matrices of size $N \times r$ stored as SLEPc \texttt{BV}s.
 In both cases,~$L$ defines a projection (i.e., $L^2 = L$). \item \texttt{ProductLinearOperator}: the linear operator $L$ is defined as the product of other \resforpy linear operators $L_i$ of conformal dimensions,